Karlheinzniebuhr/pythonbenchmark/README.md

 <hr>
 This library solves that.
 It provides an intuitive way to measure the execution time of functions and compare the relative speed of two functions.
 <hr>
-<h4>Why</h4> would you want to compare the relative speed of two functions?
-Because if you are optimizing your code you may want to know how much of a speed improvement you gained.
+Optimizing your code?
+Curious how much speed you gained?
+No problem
 <hr>
-<h4>How</h4>
 Pythonbenchmark allows this by letting you compare two functions which take the same input and measure which one gets the job done faster.
 <hr>
 <h4>@measure</h4>